Somerandomguy10111/pytemplate/readme.md

 ### III: Vertical arrangement

 - **Downward dependency rule**: Arrange modules so that dependency points downward.
+This is also referred to as the stepdown rule.
 	- For functions: Top level function first, then functions called by that function below.
 If lower level functions call each other, sort recursively, else sort by order of call in top level
 	- For modules/files: Consider l0, l1, etc. structure to establish downward dependency of modules within directories